rduran03/rduran03/README.md

 ---

-I am a passionate aspiring Full-Stack Developer, Data Scientist, Game Developer, with an interest in creating many different programs with intuitive user interfaces.
+I am a recent Computer Science Graduate from New Mexico State University who is a passionate aspiring Full-Stack Developer, Data Scientist, Game Developer, with an interest in creating many different programs with intuitive user interfaces.
 I enjoy bringing any fun or new ideas to life through code and continuously learning new technologies.

 ---

 ### What's Next

-* **Currently learning:**
+* **Currently learning:** Continuously refining my **Notes App** with React and an **Actor Portfolio** website that focuses on performance and user experience.
-* **Exploring:**
+* **Exploring:** Learning more about **RESTful API design**.
-* **Looking to collaborate on:**
+* **Looking to collaborate on:** Open-source projects related to web development, Python-based applications, Game Development, or anything that allows me to learn new things!

 ---